samncg/ledger-app/README.md

 - Daily allowance budgeting with rollover — unspent money carries to the next day
 - Optional **bank balance system**: keep a balance, move money into your budget, and bank leftover allowance automatically
 - Top-ups & transfers (move to budget · return to balance · add · withdraw)
-- Quick-log spending with frequent suggestions, quick amounts, and multi-category selection
+- Quick-log spending with frequent suggestions, quick amounts, and single-category selection
 - **Category breakdown**: donut chart, per-category bars with optional budgets, range filters
 - **Spending trend**: line chart with per-category series and a GitHub-style heatmap
 - Searchable, filterable, sortable **history** with date grouping
 - **Automations**: recurring spending / top-ups / balance rules with automatic backfill
 - **Piggy bank**: savings goal with deposits and a break option
 - 10 theme presets with full color customization, fonts, compact density, reorderable cards
+- **Liquid glass** UI (Android): shader-backed blur, refraction, vibrancy and chromatic aberration on the bottom navigation pill and optional frosted dashboard cards
 - JSON backup & CSV export — the backup format is identical across web and Android, so you can move data freely between platforms

 ## Web app